axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-10-the-roots-of-radical.markdown

   <li>Servitude, enclosure, and exploitation continue unabated.</li>
   <li>Modern capitalism loosens up and moves humankind forward, but it remains unjust and exploitative by design.
 It also increases its ability to destroy people's life support system, even for the very people leading this destruction.</li>
  </ul>
- <p>This may be strange, but it is actually rational, given our FIAT culture.
+ <p>This may be strange, but it is actually rational, given our <span class="_paradigm">FIAT</span> culture.
 We need a different culture if we want our anthropocene to survive.</p>

 <h1>Co-Ownership</h1>
- <p>The RADICAL model is an alternative to FIAT.
+ <p>The <span class="_paradigm">RADICAL</span> model is an alternative to <span class="_paradigm">FIAT</span>.
 It is not a dogma, or a recipe, or a given set of practices or incantations.
 It describes a foundation that helps keep you aware of where your choices lead.
 You must then decide what to do.</p>
  <table>
   <tr>
    <td rowspan="3">FOUNDATION</td>